 - Monthly average class GPA’s by month

-While there are many ways to define the stages of a Cohort analysis, SQL Analytics supports cohort visualizations with daily, weekly, or monthly stages.
-Also, SQL Analytics cohort charts compare a cohort’s measurements in a given period against that group’s initial population size.
+While there are many ways to define the stages of a Cohort analysis, Databricks SQL supports cohort visualizations with daily, weekly, or monthly stages.
+Also, Databricks SQL cohort charts compare a cohort’s measurements in a given period against that group’s initial population size.

-SQL Analytics expects your input samples to have the following fields:
+Databricks SQL expects your input samples to have the following fields:

 - Cohort Date: the date that uniquely identifies a cohort.
 Suppose you’re visualizing monthly user activity by sign-up date, your cohort date for all users that signed-up in January 2018 would be January 1st, 2018.
 The cohort date for any user that signed-up in February would be February 1st, 2018.